 To specify the backup scope, in the Choose directories to backup list, select check boxes next to necessary objects.
 You can include the following data in the backup:

-- Operating system — data pertaining to the OS installed on a protected computer.
+- Operating system — data related to the OS installed on a protected computer.
 To learn more, see the System State Data Backup section in the Veeam Agent for Microsoft Windows User Guide.

-- Individual file system objects — folders or volumes of a protected computer.
+- Individual file system objects — folders, mount points, and volumes of a protected computer.

 To specify individual folders to back up:

 - Select the The following file system objects check box and click Add.

-- In the Add Object window, type the path to a folder or volume that you want to back up, for example, D:\Reports or D:\, and click OK.
+- In the Add Object window, type the path to a folder, mount point folder, or volume that you want to back up, for example, D:\Reports or D:\, and click OK.

 To specify the backup scope, you can use wildcards and system environment variables such as %ProgramFiles% or %WinDir%.
 This may be useful, for example, in case computers added to the backup job run different versions of Microsoft Windows OSes, and actual paths to directories that contain data of the same type differ on these computers.